camptocamp/c2cwsgiutils/README.md

 the `C2CWSGIUTILS_CONFIG` environment variable.
 All the environment variables are usable in the configuration file using stuff like `%(ENV_NAME)s`.

-To enable most of the features of c2cwsgiutils, you need to add this line to you WSGI main:
+To enable most of the features of c2cwsgiutils, you need to add this line to your WSGI main:

 ```python
 import c2cwsgiutils.pyramid